 Bette Davis and Joan Crawford’s epic grudge match was the very definition of a Hollywood feud.
 Sensationally dramatized in a 2017 TV series starring Susan Sarandon as Davis and Jessica Lange as Crawford, the acrimony lasted for decades.

-Accounts differ about how it started, but one situation lit the blue touch paper.
-Actor Franchot Tone starred with Davis in 1935 drama Dangerous.
-She was in love with him and apparently the pair were involved.
-To Davis’ lasting fury, Crawford took up with Tone – the relationship resulted in marriage.
-As late as 1987 – 10 years after Crawford had passed and 2 years before her own – Davis was publicly decrying her rival over the move.
+Accounts differ about how it started, but one situation lit the fuse.
+Actor Franchot Tone starred with Davis in the 1935 drama Dangerous.
+She was in love with him and apparently, the pair were involved.
+To Davis’ lasting fury, Crawford took up with Tone and the relationship resulted in marriage.
+As late as 1987 – 10 years after Crawford had passed and two years before her own – Davis was publicly decrying her rival over the move.

 Vance & Frawley

-Prior to them meeting, Vance (39) “thought of herself as a glamour girl and even occasionally played a vamp on stage” writes Neatorama.
+Prior to their meeting, Vance (39) “thought of herself as a glamour girl and even occasionally played a vamp on stage,” writes Neatorama.
 Frawley (64) “could be trouble, was notoriously grumpy, and was a heavy drinker.”
-Between them they generated enough sparks to light the Hollywood sign.
-She thought he was too old to play her husband, referring to him as an “old goat”.
-Within earshot at the time, Frawley wasn’t best pleased.
+Between them, they generated enough sparks to light the Hollywood sign.
+She thought he was too old to play her husband, referring to him as an “old goat.”
+Within earshot at the time, Frawley wasn’t terribly pleased.